 The earliest Japanese storage furniture emerged in the 18th C as wooden chests known as tansu.
 The cupboards came plain but consisted of some iron decoration and strapping.

-Because Japan usually gets hit by natural disasters such as storms and earthquakes, the chests’ handles come installed at the sides.
+Because Japan is usually hit by natural disasters such as storms and earthquakes, the chest handles are installed at the sides.
 In that position, it was easy to remove them in case of a disaster.

 Kitchen stuff got stored in chests known as mizuya.
-The kitchen storage chests got installed behind the sliding kitchen doors.
-Then another kind of chest known as Kaidan tansu got developed.
+The kitchen storage chests were installed behind the sliding kitchen doors.
+Then, another kind of chest known as Kaidan tansu got developed.
 It looked and functioned like a staircase.

-In recent years, modern storage areas and items have gotten incorporated into traditional Japanese storage furniture.
-You will find drawers, cupboards, cabinets, baskets, and other items for storing things in most Japanese homes.
+Modern storage areas and items have been incorporated into traditional Japanese storage furniture in recent years.
+In most Japanese homes, you will find drawers, cupboards, cabinets, baskets, and other items for storing things.

 III.
 Prayer

 In ancient Japan, people used to worship around their fireplaces.
-As time passed by, they developed some pieces of furniture to place their worship items and accessories.
-The ancient Japanese used short-legged tables to place small altars and other items of prayer.
+As time passed, they developed some pieces of furniture to place their worship items and accessories.
+The ancient Japanese used short-legged tables to place small altars and other prayer items.

-The prayer furniture led to the development of altars for Buddha, their God.
+The prayer furniture led to altars for Buddha, their God.
 Some were big and stood by themselves, while others were small altars.
 What constituted an altar and its size was the wealth and ability of the household.

 Today, you will see some modern altars and places of prayer incorporated in the Japanese prayer furniture.

-The Japanese culture embraces nature, and it gets illustrated in their furniture.
+The Japanese culture embraces nature, and it is illustrated in their furniture.

-Natural wood and stone get used in making the furniture.
+Natural wood and stone are used in making the furniture.
 It is the reason you will find rock gardens in most Japanese households.

 The idea is to create nature’s beauty of randomness and imperfection.